Chart Color Schemes

 The level of general health in Deanside is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Deanside shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low across both younger and older age groups.
+Deanside shows better-than-average health results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Prevalence of common health conditions is low across both younger and older age groups.

-Private health cover is held by approximately 52% of the total population (~2,347 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-Asthma and mental health issues are the most common medical conditions, affecting 7.8 and 5.6% of residents respectively.
-Around 80.8% of residents report no medical ailments, compared to 72.6% across Greater Melbourne.
+Private health cover stands at approximately 52% of the total population (~3,156 people), leading the average SA2 area but slightly below Greater Melbourne's 56.7%.
+The most prevalent medical conditions are asthma (7.8%) and mental health issues (5.6%), with 80.8% reporting no medical ailments compared to 72.6% across Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-The area has a lower proportion of seniors aged 65 and over at 5.9% (264 people), compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors are above average, generally in line with the national rankings for the general population.
+Only 5.8% of residents are aged 65 and over (349 people), lower than Greater Melbourne's 15.0%.
+Despite this, health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health